liveryvideo/docs/docs/interactive-portal.md

 - Attached rating
 - Multiple attributes (size, color, etc.)
 - Copy change of the Buy button

+##### Picture in picture

+#### Webclip

+#### Social share (coming soon)

 ### Management features

 These powerful management features give you the opportunity to configure your broadcast, target it for your audience and provide you data and analytics to make your broadcast event even better.
-The features are Broadcast management, Account management, Currency handling, Theming, Audiences, Show/Hide pages or features, Presenter view and Data export.
+The features are Broadcast management, Account management, Currency handling, Theming, Show/Hide pages or features, Presenter view and Data export.
 All these management features, real-time interaction results and analytics are provided by our web-based management system.

 #### Broadcast management